softeng-feup/open-cx-aacm/Development-Report.md

 We are planning to test the following features:
  * Sign in:
         * Check the input data and its validity.
- * Log in:
-        * Check if the email is valid.
-	* Check if the password matches the email.
- * Add doubt:
+ * Add question:
         * Check that the question is added to the forum and that it is displayed correctly.
- * Answer doubt:
+ * Answer question:
        * If speaker:
                 * Check that, when answering a question, the reply is highlighted to distinguish it from the other users.
        * If speaker/user:
                 * Check that the reply is added and displayed correctly.
  * Feedback:
-	* Check that the question is added to the forum and that it is displayed correctly.
+	* Check that the feedback is added to the forum and that it is displayed correctly.
 	* Check that if user decides to give Feedback anonymously, that the username isn't displayed.

 ---